 For years I have been using banned performance-enhancing substances to help me produce my blog.
 And in the process, I’ve repeatedly lied to my readers, friends and family.

 About the time people started wondering about Lance Armstrong, insiders started suspecting that I too might be using performance-enhancing substances to give me a competitive edge.
 They started noticing that my blog posts were getting increasingly unhinged.
 When I claimed in one post that I was a direct descendant of Jesus, it raised a lot of eyebrows.
 When I later wrote that I was contemplating switching my vote to Romney, my close friends and family members became deeply concerned about my mental state.
-But it was when I finally presented in last week’s post my solution to America’s gun problem – arming every American with bullet-proof vests – that authorities could tell I had gone completely off the rails.
+But it was when I finally presented in one recent post my solution to America’s gun problem – arming every American with bullet-proof vests – that authorities could tell I had gone completely off the rails.

 A small minority of Americans (estimated to be less than 87%) were shocked by recent remarks by Wayne LaPierre, CEO of the National Rifle Association, the world’s largest gun rights lobbying organization.